-- Bounding calculations shall be used to provide an initial estimate of the load sharing and acceptability of stresses (and/or strains) in the copper and epoxy/glass. - O Perform a structural (finite element) analysis, assuming a minimum anticipated modulus for the potted conductor cable and insulation (suggested minimum modulus is 5 percent of copper).
-This assumption would represent an un-impregnated section of cable.
+- Perform a structural (finite element) analysis, assuming a minimum anticipated modulus for the potted conductor cable and insulation (suggested minimum modulus is 5 percent of copper).
+This assumption would represent an unimpregnated section of cable.
 In this case, the load will primarily be transferred to and carried by the structure.
 This results in the maximum winding pack strain and structure stress.
-Strain compatibility between the conductor and structure can be used to determine the upper limit of the winding pack strain.

-o Repeat, using the anticipated maximum modulus of the potted cable, but in no case greater than 75 percent of the copper modulus.
+Strain compatibility between the conductor and structure can be used to determine the upper limit of the winding pack strain. - Repeat, using the anticipated maximum modulus of the potted cable, but in no case greater than 75 percent of the copper modulus.
 This would reflect the situation where the cable is fully impregnated; its higher modulus would result in the maximum load carried by the conductor.
 Structural analysis, based on this upper modulus bound, shall be used to guide any material and/or component test program by indicating locations and magnitudes of dominant stress.

-I-6.2.2 Final Quantification of Applied Stress
+2.6.2.2 Final Qualification of Applied Stress